shmcfarl/calisti_workshop/01-gettingstarted.md

 To check the status of the Kubernetes cluster, do the following:

 Verify the cluster exists.
-Expected output should show the `demo1` cluster.
+Expected output should show the 'demo1' and 'demo2' clusters.

 ```bash
 kind get clusters